AI Prompting in 2026: A Crash Course

 A short recap before you try the prompts

-Twelve concepts is a lot.
-The shape of the page in one paragraph:
+Thirteen concepts is a lot.
+The shape of the page, one line per concept:

 Underneath all of that is one move, repeated in a dozen disguises: get the right context in, keep the wrong context out.
 If you never remember a single thing from this page except that sentence, you will still be in the top quartile of users.

-Try this now: ten prompts before the Thinking Baseline
+Try this now: twelve prompts before deepening into thinking discipline

 Reading is a placeholder for trying.
-Open ChatGPT, Claude, or Gemini in another tab.
-Run these ten prompts in order.
-They take about twenty minutes total and exercise every concept in this page.
+Open Claude, ChatGPT, or Gemini in another tab.
+Run these twelve prompts in order.
+They take about twenty-eight minutes total and exercise every concept in this page that you can exercise from a chat tab.

 1. Web-search trigger.
 Forces the AI to leave its training data and look up current info.